NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

  set weather\_path=..\\..\\WeatherData\\

 As the instructions in the batch file show, the path character must terminate the path specification or errors can occur.
-The “weather\_path” specification shows an example of using a “relative” path specification.
+The "weather\_path" specification shows an example of using a "relative" path specification.
 Depending on the program, this specification, of course, might change.

 set weather\_path=..\\..\\WeatherData\\

-What the specification says is that above (..) and above again (..) and then “WeatherData” is where the weather data files are located.
-This kind of relative path would be true for most “Preprocess” programs in the installed folders.
+What the specification says is that above (..) and above again (..) and then "WeatherData" is where the weather data files are located.
+This kind of relative path would be true for most "Preprocess" programs in the installed folders.
 The following illustrates the folder tree:

 &lt;Root Folder&gt; (this is usually EnergyPlusV&lt;version&gt;)